duyet/blog/content/posts/2015/2015-04-12-big-data-explained-in-less-than-2.md

 It’s such an important idea that everyone from your grandma to your CEO needs to have a basic understanding of what it is and why it’s important.

 ## What is Big Data? ##
-“Big Data” means different things to different people and there isn’t, and probably never will be, a commonly agreed upon definition out there.
+"Big Data" means different things to different people and there isn’t, and probably never will be, a commonly agreed upon definition out there.
 But the phenomenon is real and it is producing benefits in so many different areas, so it makes sense for all of us to have a working understanding of the concept.

 ![](https://2.bp.blogspot.com/-91L8Jd3M3u4/VSpWUia7JaI/AAAAAAAACQY/LcrkDeteKiA/s1600/AAEAAQAAAAAAAAMxAAAAJDk1ZTU1YTg0LWU0ZGQtNDRiYi1iM2UxLWNmY2FhYjhiMzgxMQ.jpg)